Dear Crucial Skills,

 2. Use rewards in moderation and in combination.
-This is the guideline we introduce in our book, Influencer.
+This is the guideline we introduce in our book, Crucial Influence.
 Rewards work best when they a) aren’t so large that they become the only reason for acting; and b) are combined with personal and social motivators.

 The merit badges scouts earn are a nice example.
 The badges themselves are just bits of cloth or tin.
 They are very moderate in value.
 But they work in combination with both personal and social motivation.
 They recognize hard work and a worthy accomplishment, something to be proud of—personal motivation.
 And they create an occasion for family and friends to cheer the scout’s success—social motivation.